hacor/eurodns-api/README.md

 const credentials = {
     user: 'YourUserName',
     password: 'Your password',
-    mode: 'development', // Can be development or production, development is the default
+    mode: 'development' // Can be development or production, development is the default
     //uri: '' // The URL of the API server (normally the API takes this by itself) }